There are messages to be delivered, projects to be completed and battles to be won. God uses unlikely people to accomplish His will.

 When I was asked to start speaking to a group of women on an ongoing basis in 2013, I thought the messenger was off course.
 Underneath it all, the truth was the message scared me.

-Whether the messenger turns you off, the message itself, or both, inquire of God first.
-My perspective changed when I couldn’t get it out of my heart that God was asking me, not my pastor.
-She was the messenger.
+Whether the messenger turns you off, the message itself, or both, inquire of God first before you give an answer.
+My perspective changed when I couldn’t get it out of my heart that God was asking me through my pastor’s wife’s and that if I said no to her, I was saying no to God.

 Salt slows decay.
 You and I can partner with God to be the salt.

-If you think your prayers, your faithfulness in the mundane, your willingness to surrender to and obey God – when it’s difficult, when it goes against your human grain, or the grain of our society – doesn’t matter, well, maybe you’ll want to reconsider.
+If you think your prayers, your faithfulness in the mundane, your willingness to surrender and obey God – when it’s difficult – doesn’t matter, well, maybe you’ll want to reconsider.

 He decided to be the salt that slows decay.
-You and I can do hard things when others are not.
+You and I can do hard things when no one else is.

 King Josiah had a heart for God.
 The direction of our heart determines a lot.